hollydarter/Data-Science-Math/Problem Set One/Problem Set One.md

     Calculate accuracy by comparing 'y' with the true labels 'Y'<br>

 ### Finally, If the new accuracy is better than the previous best, update 'm_best' and 'acc_best'.
+Because this is a random walk model, the number of iterations to reach 75% accuracy changes drastically with every run.
+From my experience, the number of iterations needed to reach the threshold was between 3000 and 10000.
+The exact accuracy of each iteration can be seen in the output of the code.

 # Conclusion
 This Markdown document outlines the steps and code snippets for solving problem set one in data science mathematics, including loading the MNIST dataset, visualizing images, running a random model, and training a random walk model.